ranfysvalle02/noisy-danger/README.md

 * **Bag-of-Words (BoW):** This is a simple technique that represents each document as a bag (multiset) of its words, disregarding grammar and word order but keeping track of frequency.
 For example, the sentence "The cat sat on the mat" might be represented as `{"the": 2, "cat": 1, "sat": 1, "on": 1, "mat": 1}`.

 * **Word Embeddings:** This is a type of word representation that allows words with similar meanings to have similar representations.
-Techniques like Word2Vec or GloVe can generate these embeddings, which capture semantic relationships between words.
+Techniques like Word2Vec can generate these embeddings, which capture semantic relationships between words.

 Here's an example of how to create a BoW representation using Python's `CountVectorizer`: